JohnLoza/black-brocket/README.md

 [Install PostgreSql](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) for a production server.

+Postgres gem ´pg´ may require to install this library as a dependency

+    $ sudo apt install libpq-dev

 ## 3. Install Mysql Client as a dependency for mysql2 gem.

     apt install mysql-client